Microsoft Power BI | 6 Insightful Tips 3 Feb 2022

 BI users at various levels need different data in their visualizations.
 For example, a manager or business analyst may want a whole lot of data, while executives may demand particular data in multiple regions, preferring simple projection rather than complicated visualizations.
 Here the Power KPI custom visualization is very useful as it can combine multiple reports into a single tile.

 Accord business ownership over BI

 Experts are of the opinion that success rates of companies are higher when they place BI in the hands of business users rather than with IT.
-Earlier, IT was in charge of BI technologies because of its complexities.
-Nowadays, the tools being more intuitive, allow business users to run queries relevant to them.
+Earlier, IT was in charge of BI technologies because of their complexities.
+Nowadays, the tools are more intuitive, allowing business users to run queries relevant to them.
 Likewise, the speed of users to access data for insights through BI has increased, as the reports generated are quick for actionable information for decision making.